 The first show of the 1972 season saw an exhibition filled with works made from edible materials such as an ice cream still life from Wilmer Graeter, golden chewing gum sculptures from Les Levine and Tom Marioni with both a live and video taped piece.

-The CAC’s video art exhibition represents the United States at the São Paulo Biennale.
+After presenting a video art exhibition, the CAC is chosen to represent the United States at the São Paulo Biennale.

 A large exhibition was on display in 1976 consisting of selected ventriloquist puppets.
 The items came from the Vent Haven museum in Kentucky.